Stephen Owens (Kansas politician)

-Stephen Owens is an American politician and businessman serving as a member of the Kansas House of Representatives from the 74th district.
-Elected in November 2018, he assumed office in January 2019.
+Stephen Owens is an American politician and businessman.
+He served as a member of the Kansas House of Representatives from the 74th district from 2019 to 2025, and has been a member of the Kansas Senate since 2025.

 Education

 Owens earned a Bachelor of Science degree in business and accounting from Bethel College and a Master of Business Administration from Southwestern College.

 Career

 From 1997 to 2015, Owens served as a captain in the Hesston, Kansas, Fire Department.
 From 2000 to 2003, he also worked as a CPA.
 From 2014 to 2018, Owens was the vice president of the Kansas Bail Bonds Association.
 He co-founded Axis Monitoring LLC, a company that provides alcohol, GPS and house arrest monitoring services.
 Owens also owns a bail bonds company with locations in Wichita and Emporia.
 He was elected to the Kansas House of Representatives in November 2018 and assumed office in January 2019.
+In 2024, he was elected to the Kansas Senate.